-In Ontario, insurers are required to give 15 days’ notice before cancellation of an auto policy by mail.
+In Ontario, insurance providers are required to give 15 days’ notice before the cancellation of an auto policy by mail.
 If the notice is served in person, that window becomes five days.
 Don’t ignore such a notice — contact your insurance provider as soon as possible to acknowledge receipt and negotiate a plan to bring your payments up to date.
 (This is one of many reasons it’s important to have a good relationship with your provider.)

 Important things to remember:

 - During this grace period, you are still insured.
 If you have to make an insurance claim, your provider is required to honour it.
 (That includes life insurance if you pass away during the grace period.)

 - Many insurance providers are becoming more flexible during the pandemic, waiving NSF (non-sufficient funds) penalties, spreading missed payments over the rest of the year, and delaying cancellation of policies for those who have lost jobs.
 Talk to your insurance provider in advance if financial troubles loom.

 - After one or two NSF occasions, you’re entitled to keep your insurance for up to 30 days in Ontario.
 When the payment situation is remedied, your insurance company may reinstate your policy, but — and this is a big but — they are not required to do so.

 - Some late payments could push you into a higher risk category, meaning a more expensive premium, which can only exacerbate the problem.